Historic Utopia, Riverfront Trails & Ghost Stories

 - Location – 3800 Corkscrew Rd, Estero, FL 33928

-- Admission – Standard Florida State Park fees apply
+- Admission – Standard Florida State Park day-use fees apply; camping and special programs may require separate fees or reservations.

 What to Experience

-- Explore Historic Buildings – including the Art Hall, Bakery, Planetary Court, and Founder’s House—each echoing a mix of utopian hopes and melancholic abandonment.
+- Explore Historic Buildings – Walk through the settlement area and look for landmarks such as the Art Hall, Bakery, Planetary Court, and Founder’s House, when accessible.

 Vicinity of Koreshan State Park